ziad-saab/reddit-clone-frontend-workshop/README.md

 **NOTE 2**: What happens when you try to make an AJAX request to an external site?
 It seems like the browser is blocking you.
 How could you go around this?

+You are probably getting an error that looks like this:

+`XMLHttpRequest cannot load http://www.domain.com/some-url/ Origin null is not allowed by Access-Control-Allow-Origin.`

+Here, you are being blocked by the [same origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
+Your browser is preventing the JavaScript on your domain to make AJAX calls to another domain because that could be destructive if not controlled.

+For example, imagine if you land on my website, and some JavaScript code makes an AJAX request to your bank's website.
+If that were let through, my JavaScript could retrieve your bank account numbers and balances and send them over to me over the network.

+Since we won't be able to do external request to every website in the world from our own domain, the best way around that will be to make the requests **from our own web server**.
+Here's how it will work:

+Let's say you want to find out the title of the page at https://www.decodemtl.com/web-development-full-time/.
+If you make an AJAX request to this URL your browser will block you.
+Instead, make an AJAX call to your own web server, at the resource called, say, `/suggestTitle` and pass it the URL in a query string: `/suggestTitle?url=https://www.decodemtl.com/web-development-full-time/`.

+On your server, implement an `app.get('/suggestTitle')` that will use the `request.query.url`, make a request to that web page, and retrieve the HTML code of the page.

+Then, you'll need to parse the HTML on the server side to find the content of the `<title>` tag.
+Wouldn't it be nice if you had jQuery on the server?
+Well, you do!
+The [cheerio NPM package](https://cheeriojs.github.io/cheerio/) does specifically that :)

+So the process will work like this:

+1. User enters a URL in the title field
+2. User clicks on the "suggest title" button
+3. Your code does an AJAX query to `/suggestTitle?url=...`
+4. Your server receives this request, and retrieves the `url` from the query string parameters
+5. Your server does a web request (e.g. using the `request` NPM package) to the submitted URL
+6. Your server receives the HTML for the web page and passes it to the `cheerio` library
+7. `cheerio` returns the `<title>` of the page
+8. Your server sends a `response.json` with the title, like `{"title": "web development in montreal"}`
+9. Your browser code receives the response from the server
+10. Your browser code updates the Title field with the text of the response

 ### Voting without refreshing the page!
 When a user clicks on the submit button of either of the two voting forms, the following happens: